wasi-m/maps-documentation/docs/map-tiles/deployment.md

 Deployment
 ==========

 Typically, you should use nginx, lighttpd or apache on the frontend.
-The tileserver-gl server is hidden behind it in production deployment.
+The tiles-api server is hidden behind it in production deployment.

 Caching
 =======